German identity card: Problems and challenges

-The benefits and even the existence of the electronic ID cards are largely unknown to German citizens which is why the vast majority does not use it.
-In 2019, only 6 percent of all German citizens made use of their electronic ID.
-32% have not even activated the service, mostly because they do not know what to do with it or what it is or they do not see additional value in it.
-The German government, therefore, has failed to communicate the potential value that it adds to the lives of the citizens and to build trust in it.
-The government's attempt to boost the usage by automatically enabling the service on newly issued ID cards does not address the issue of trust and value proposition.
+Since November 1, 2010, the new electronic identity cards have been issued with online authentication functions to carry out administrative or business matters electronically, yet they remain unfamiliar to most Germans.
+Initially, ID cardholders needed to activate the online function using a PIN.
+In 2019, only 6% used their eIDs, while 32% hadn't activated the service.
+The lack of awareness and perceived value hinders adoption.
+Although automatic activation of this function since July 2017 aims to boost usage, trust and clear communication remain crucial.

 Additionally, the eID is not applicable for many transactions compared to other countries.
 Only 45 services are available which can be used by all German citizens, the remaining 86 are only usable in specific municipalities and federal states (BCG, 2020).
-Introducing the electronic services is costly, which means that there also exist adaptation barriers from the site of the provider, especially for small administrative offices.
+Introducing electronic services is costly, which means that there also exist adaptation barriers from the site of the provider, especially for small administrative offices.

 The slow development is also problematic for the introduction of future electronic services in other areas.
 For example, the eID is a requirement for digital medical records offered by health insurances (BCG, 2020).
 This implies that the slow adaptation of the eID also slows down digitalisation in other areas.

-Learnings

-In developed countries such as Germany, electronic ID cards were the inevitable option, given their feasibility and widespread availability.
-Placing a microchip in the ID card and storing the required data provides electronic identification and signature for every person who possesses it.
-To get an ID card, a person must undergo identification verification at the Ministry of the Interior (MUP).
-An eID enables the conduct of various online administrative processes but the carriers of financial services are considered to benefit from this innovation and support it the most.
-All of that is being a part of the digitization policy.

 East German Identity Card

-Identity cards in East Germany came in the form of paper booklets in a blue plastic cover, much like modern day passports.
+Identity cards in East Germany came in the form of paper booklets in a blue plastic cover, much like modern-day passports.
 On the outside, the Emblem of the German Democratic Republic as well as the words "DEUTSCHE DEMOKRATISCHE REPUBLIK" ("German Democratic Republic") are embossed.
 Inside the cover page there is a notice to the bearer: